Physicprog/ExcaliburFX/README.md

 ## Technologies

-- JavaScript / JSX pour After Effects
+- JavaScript / JSX for After Effects
-- Extendscript
+- ExtendScript
-- Panel HTML/CSS pour interface utilisateur
+- HTML/CSS panel for user interface
-- JSON pour gestion des presets et configurations
+- JSON for managing presets and configurations

 ---

 ## Contributing

-Contributions et suggestions sont les bienvenues.
+Contributions and suggestions are welcome.

-- **Bug Reports:** Ouvrez un issue avec une description claire et étapes pour reproduire.
+- **Bug Reports:** Open an issue with a clear description and reproduction steps.
-- **Feature Requests:** Déposez un issue en détaillant l’usage et l’intérêt.
+- **Feature Requests:** Open an issue with a detailed use case and description.
-- **Pull Requests:** Forkez le dépôt, appliquez vos modifications et soumettez un PR une fois testé.
+- **Pull Requests:** Fork the repository, apply your changes, and submit a PR once tested and clean.

 ---

 ## License

-ExcaliburFX est distribué sous licence [GNU General Public License v3.0 (GPLv3)](LICENSE).
+ExcaliburFX is distributed under a **custom license**.
-Vous êtes libre d’utiliser, modifier et redistribuer l’extension selon les termes de cette licence.
+You are free to use and modify the extension for personal use only.

----
+Any commercial use or resale is strictly prohibited.

-*Note:* Certains aspects ont été optimisés à l’aide d’assistance AI, mais toutes les décisions et codes ont été validés manuellement.
+All rights remain with the original author.